sftcd/openssl/esnistuff/design.md

 X25519 but hopefully it's portable, I've a TODO: to check.)
 For now the public key is the binary form of ESNIKeys so needs to be base64 encoded before being put in a zone file.

 This should likely
-go into some tools or utils directory, not sure yet.
+end up in some tools or utils directory, not sure yet.
 Lastly, this does allow private key re-use, just in case that may be needed, but we should decide if that could be removed, which seems safer in general.